PRIVACY & COOKIES POLICY

 - Analysing your use of Our Site and gathering feedback to enable us to continually improve Our Site and your user experience.

 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email with information, news, and offers on our products and/or services.
 You will not be sent any unlawful marketing or spam.
-We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and applicable law including Cookie Law, and you will always have the opportunity to opt out.
+We will always work to fully protect your rights and comply with our obligations under the Data Protection Act 2018 and the Privacy and applicable law including Cookie Law, and you will always have the opportunity to opt out.

 Third Parties (including whose content appears on Our Site) may use third-party Cookies, as detailed below in Part 14.
 Please refer to Part 14 for more information on controlling cookies.
 Please note that we do not control the activities of such third parties, nor the data that they collect and use themselves, and we advise you to check the privacy policies of any such third parties.

 We may use automated systems for carrying out certain kinds of automated decision-making and/or automated profiling.
-If at any point you wish to query any action that we take on the basis of this or wish to request ‘human intervention’ (i.e. have someone review the action themselves, rather than relying only on the automated method), the GDPR gives you the right to do so.
+If at any point you wish to query any action that we take on the basis of this or wish to request ‘human intervention’ (i.e. have someone review the action themselves, rather than relying only on the automated method), the Data Protection Act 2018 gives you the right to do so.
 Please contact us to find out more using the details in Part 15.

 - How Long Will You Keep My Personal Data?